UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 When changes to the Dev container are made (any file in `.devcontainer/`), it needs to be rebuilt.
 This may happen when you pull the latest commits from a branch or switch branches.

-1. Run the "Dev Containers: Rebuild Container" command in the VS Code command pallete
+1. Run the "Dev Containers: Rebuild Container" command in the VS Code command palette